 What Are The Exterior Timber Deck Polishes for Brisbane’s Climate?

 The timber polish on outdoor timber decks does not last as long as interior polishes due to the harsh ultraviolet light it receives.
 If decks are not maintained, the polish deteriorates and eventually flakes off leaving the raw timber deck exposed and vulnerable to timber rot.
-Damaged timber boards can lead to the timber deck needing a more expensive repair or replacement.
+There is a comprehensive guide about deck polishes on deck sanding page.

 Composite oil-based/solvent-based finishes combine natural oils with urethanes to enhance wear qualities.
 They offer greater durability compared to pure Tung oil-based finishes.
 Gloss levels can vary from high gloss to satin.
 Water-based versions with low VOC emissions are also available but at a higher cost.